 Are you over 50 and a carer, or do you care for someone who is over 50?

 The Bristol Ageing Better Greater Fishponds Community Champion Project finds out about local activities and services available in the local area, identifies gaps and develops projects to fill those gaps.
 We are looking for a carer who would like to be on the steering group for this project.
 You would need to commit to a minimum of four hours a month.

-Once a month: Thursday Lunch in Fishponds or Wednesday Evening in Bedminster
+Once a month: Thursday Lunch in Fishponds

 If you are: